Picture

 • The Asia-Pacific region dominated the renewable energy market in recent years.
 It is likely to maintain its dominance during the forecast period.

-• As of 2021, China is the global leader in renewable energy deployment.
-The country's total renewable energy capacity reached 1020.2 GW in 2021, representing an increase of approximately 13.4% compared to the previous year.
+• As of 2022, China is the global leader in renewable energy deployment.
+The country's total renewable energy capacity reached 1160.8 GW in 2022, representing an increase of approximately 13.4% compared to the previous year.
 Hydropower, solar, and wind are the major renewable energy sources in the country.

-• Also, India has become the world's third-largest power consumer, after China and the United States.
+• Also, India has become the world's third-largest power consumer after China and the United States.
 Further, India's net power generation capacity increased significantly in the last decade, most of which came from renewable energy sources, including large hydro.

 • The Government of India has set a target of installing 175 GW of renewable energy capacity by FY 2022, including 100 GW from solar, 60 GW from wind, 10 GW from bio-power, and 5 GW from small hydro-power.
-Moreover, the Indian Ministery for New and Renewable Energy expects investment of USD 15 billion in renewable energy, electric vehicles, manufacturing of solar equipment, and green hydrogen in 2022.
+Moreover, the Indian Ministry for New and Renewable Energy expects investment of USD 15 billion in renewable energy, electric vehicles, manufacturing of solar equipment, and green hydrogen in 2022.

 • Moreover, In January 2022, SJVN (Satluj Jal Vidyut Nigam Ltd) bagged a solar project of 125 MW in Uttar Pradesh through a bidding process held by the Uttar Pradesh New and Renewable Energy Development Agency (UPNEDA).
 It includes a 75 MW grid-connected solar project in Jalaun and a 50 MW solar project in Kanpur Dehat districts.